-William Thies, chief medical and scientific officer of the Alzheimer's Association, said the National Institutes of Health's budget for Alzheimer's research is a little over $450 million.
-"If you add in private sector money, that is close to $500 million," Thies said.
+William Thies, chief medical and scientific officer of the Alzheimer's Association, said the National Institutes of Health's budget for Alzheimer's research is a little over US$450 million (S$572 million).
+"If you add in private sector money, that is close to US$500 million," Thies said.

-That compares to the roughly $6 billion spent by the NIH on cancer and more than $4 billion on heart disease annually, Thies said.
+That compares to the roughly US$6 billion spent by the NIH on cancer and more than US$4 billion on heart disease annually, Thies said.